AJH914/cis3760/README.md

 In order to run the stack locally, you must have Docker and docker-compose installed and configured.

 If you are on a modern flavor of Linux, you can run the `install.sh` script in the project base.
-This will install and configure Docker + docker-compose.
+This will install and configure Docker + docker-compose

 **To bring up the project, run:**